 It is certainly possible to visit Angkor in one day – it will just be a bit more hurried.
-Three days is perfect in the sense that you get the chance to visit multiple popular places early in the morning, and to take it easy when you are exhausted.
+Three days is perfect in the sense that you get the chance to visit multiple popular places early in the morning, and to take it easy later in the day.
 Also, after three days of exploring we still didn’t see everything!

 For one day of Angkor we would suggest to combine day one and two, but perhaps skip the sunrise of Angkor Wat to stay energised throughout the day.
 You might start around 7-8ish and visit Angkor Wat first, after which you can visit Angkor Thom and then do the rest of the big loop (or the smaller loop).

-We hope you have a great time in Angkor and create some lasting memories.
+We hope you have a great time in Angkor Wat and create some lasting memories.
+It’s a beautiful place that is definitely worth exploring.
 Please let us know if you have any questions!

 Disclaimer: This post contains affiliate links.
 For more information please check our Disclosure page.